Heat treatment

 Heat treatment refers to a permanent change in structure and properties caused by the action of heat.

-Annealing, hardening, quenching and tempering, nitriding and hardening of the edge zone.
+The most important processes are: Annealing, hardening, quenching and tempering, nitriding and hardening of the edge zone.

 Annealing is the heat treatment of a workpiece at a fixed temperature, talking into account a certain holding period and subsequent slow cooling.